AlanL0/SimpleLogin/README.md

 # SimpleLogin
-This is a Practice for Bootstraps 5
+This is a Cookie cutter Login page for social platforms using bootstrap